brodsa/re-vis-port/README.md

 In order to deploy the app on Heroku, an account is required.
 The steps for the deyploment are as follows:
 1. Click "New" and "Create new App" from the menu at right top, see [screenshot](./docs/deployment/01_click_new.png).
-2. Insert a app name and select a region.
+2. Insert an app name and select a region.
 Click "Create App"; see [screenshot](./docs/deployment/02_create_app.png).
 3. Select the "GitHub" deployment method; see [screenshot](./docs/deployment/03_deployment_method.png)
 4. Search for a repository to connect and a branch to deploy; see [screenshot](./docs/deployment/04_select_repository_branch.png)
-5. In the "Setting" tab, go in the section "Buildpacks" and add two buildpacks in the following order (see [here](./docs/deployment/06_buildpacks.png)):
+5. In the "Setting" tab, go to the section "Buildpacks" and add two buildpacks in the following order (see [here](./docs/deployment/06_buildpacks.png)):
     - `heroku/python`
     - `heroku/nodejs`
 6. In the "Config Var" section, add two variables (see [screenshot](./docs/deployment/07_config_vars.png)):
     - `PORT`: 8000
-    - `CREDS`: credentials to connect with a google worksheet
+    - `CREDS`: credentials to connect with a Google worksheet
 7. In the "Domain" section, copy the URL to view the app; see [screenshot](./docs/deployment/08_copy_url.png).